 The fair value of the investment in associate and the loans receivable has been determined utilising a discounted cash flow model as a valuation technique.
 The key assumption used, in respect of these non-recurring fair value measurements as a result of the acquisition, is the discount rate estimated at 7%.
 This is deemed to be a significant unobservable input.
-The loans advanced to the associate till 31 December 2014, with a nominal value of €4.5 million, are measured at €3.7 million reflecting the discount attributable to the fact that the advances will not be subject to interest.
-The initial 25% equity stake in the company, is measured at €1.7 million, representing the estimated fair value of this stake.
-This amount reflects a portion of the discount on the €4.5 million advances effected by year end, amounting to €0.5 million (with the remaining portion of the discount being attributable to the initial measurement of the derivatives embedded within the share purchase agreement; together with the discount of €1.2 million in relation to the remaining committed loan drawdowns of €7.5 million).
+The loans advanced to the associate till 31 December 2015, with a nominal value of €12 million, are measured at €10.5 million reflecting the discount attributable to the fact that the advances were not subject to interest until 31 December 2017.
+The initial 25% equity stake in the company, was measured at €1.7 million, representing the estimated fair value of this stake upon acquisition.
+This amount essentially reflects the discount on the €12 million advances effected by year-end referred to previously.

-The fair value of the embedded options, which have been described extensively in Note 20. has been determined through the use of an option valuation model.
-In view of the terms and conditions of the embedded derivatives, considered as European-styled options for valuation purposes, Monte Carlo simulations were utilised by the independent experts to determine the probability distribution of the derivatives' value as at 31 December 2017 (expiry date of key embedded derivative).
-For each trial, the Black Scholes model was used to value the options; with the estimated value of the derivatives constituting the average of all the trials, discounted to present value as at 31 December 2014.
-The value of the derivatives is also derived from the estimated enterprise value of the acquiree as at 31 December 2017, which is based on the enterprise value at 31 December 2014 and the simulated 2014 - 2017 average rate of returns.
+The fair value of the embedded options, which have been described extensively in Note 20, has been determined through the use of an option valuation model.
+In view of the terms and conditions of the embedded derivatives, considered as Europeanstyled options for valuation purposes, Monte Carlo simulations were utilised by the independent experts to determine the probability distribution of the derivatives' value as at 31 December 2017 (expiry date of key embedded derivative).
+For each trial, the Black Scholes model was used to value the options; with the estimated value of the derivatives constituting the average of all the trials, discounted to present value as at 31 December 2015.
+The value of the derivatives is also derived from the estimated enterprise value of the acquiree as at 31 December 2017, which is based on the enterprise value at 31 December 2015 and the simulated 2015 - 2017 average rate of returns.